jeffgortmaker/pyblp/docs/api.rst

 Structured Data Classes
 -----------------------

-Product and agent data that are passed or constructed by :class:`Problem` and :class:`Simulation` are stuctured internally into classes with field names that more closely resemble BLP notation.
+Product and agent data that are passed or constructed by :class:`Problem` and :class:`Simulation` are structured internally into classes with field names that more closely resemble BLP notation.
 Although these structured data classes are not directly constructable, they can be accessed with :class:`Problem` and :class:`Simulation` class attributes.
 It can be helpful to compare these structured data classes with the data or configurations used to create them.

 .. autosummary::
    :nosignatures:
    :toctree: api
    :template: class_without_methods.rst

-   primitives.Products
+   Products
-   primitives.Agents
+   Agents

 Options and Example Data